ProfesseurShadoko/shadok/README.md

 # Shadok

-This is my personal python package, but it contains some usefull tools like wrappers, dictionnaries (in French), ProgressBar, some ProblemSolvers, etc.
+This is my personal python package, that I created mostly for learning purposes, but it contains some usefull tools like wrappers, dictionnaries (in French), a class that helps you print a progress bar, tools for memorizing variables, solvers for the french game "Des Chiffres et des Lettres" and Scrabble...